-Definition of False Advertising In general, the definition of false advertising set out by Italian law is fully in line with EU law (see Directive 2006/114/EC concerning misleading and comparative advertising).
-Self-Regulatory Bodies The Giurì at IAP can issue an order (which is not subject to appeal) to cease misleading advertising.
-Public Authorities Misleading advertising can be brought to the attention of the AGCM, which may also start proceedings on its own motion.
-AGCM is an independent administrative authority responsible for, among other things, monitoring advertising and may initiate administrative proceedings against comparative or misleading advertising in order to ensure a level playing field in the market.
-The Authority may at its discretion investigate the third party's notice on violations.
+Definition of False Advertising ,

+In general, the definition of false advertising set out by Italian law is fully in line with EU law (see Directive 2006/114/EC concerning misleading and comparative advertising).

+The Giuri at IAP can issue an order (which is not subject to appeal) to cease misleading advertising.

+- Misleading advertising can be brought to the attention of the AGCM, which may also start proceedings on its own motion. - AGCM is an independent administrative authority responsible for, among other things, monitoring advertising and may initiate administrative proceedings against comparative or misleading advertising in order to ensure a level playing field in the market. - The Authority may at its discretion investigate the third party's notice on violations.
 When exercising its discretionary powers, the Authority usually attaches particular importance to false advertising and unfair practices that may adversely affect consumers.

-Possibility of Expedited Proceeding A preliminary injunction is a cost and time effective relief available to prevent misleading or comparative advertising.
+A preliminary injunction is a cost and time effective relief available to prevent misleading or comparative advertising.
 Italian courts will grant a preliminary injunction when clear evidence of the infringement is filed and it is proven that the applicant cannot wait for the outcome of an ordinary proceeding on the merits of the case (urgency).
 The length of a preliminary injunction proceeding is approximately 2 to 3 months.

-Initiation of Proceedings A person or company who claims that their rights have been violated due to misleading or comparative advertising can file an action with the civil courts.
-Court's Decision Usual measures granted in ordinary proceedings are the final injunction prohibiting the further distribution of the advertisement, publication of the order and compensation for damages.
-The length of the ordinary proceeding is approximately 2 to 3 months for a first instance ruling.
-Deadlines for Initiation There are no specific deadlines to initiate ordinary proceedings.
+A person or company who claims that their rights have been violated due to misleading or comparative advertising can file an action with the civil courts.

+- Usual measures granted in ordinary proceedings are the final injunction prohibiting the further distribution of the advertisement, publication of the order and compensation for damages. - The length of the ordinary proceeding is approximately 2 to 3 months for a first instance ruling.

+There are no specific deadlines to initiate ordinary proceedings.
 Summary proceedings can be started on an urgent basis (i.e. within 6-10 months).

-Enforcement Courts may issue preliminary or final injunctions.
-Appeal Decisions of civil courts and of the AGCM may be appealed.
-Costs Costs depend on the venue and the type of proceedings.
+Courts may issue preliminary or final injunctions.

+Decisions of civil courts and of the AGCM may be appealed.

+Costs depend on the venue and the type of proceedings.
 Normally, an IAP proceeding would be less expensive due to the shorter duration and the more informal procedure.

-Representation by an Outside Counsel Representation by outside counsel is necessary in proceedings concerning advertising litigation in Italy.
-Criminal liability As a rule, no criminal sanctions apply to misleading advertising.
+Representation by outside counsel is necessary in proceedings concerning advertising litigation in Italy.

+As a rule, no criminal sanctions apply to misleading advertising.